 Steelhead were historically present in the San Joaquin River, though data on their population levels are lacking (McEwan 2001).
 The current steelhead population in the San Joaquin River is substantially reduced compared with historical levels, although resident rainbow trout occur throughout the major San Joaquin River tributaries.
 Additionally, small populations of steelhead persist in the lower San Joaquin River and tributaries (e.g., Stanislaus, Tuolumne, and possibly Merced Rivers) (Zimmerman et al. 2009; McEwan 2001).
 Steelhead/rainbow trout of anadromous parentage occur at low numbers in all three major San Joaquin River tributaries.
 These tributaries have a higher percentage of resident rainbow trout compared to the Sacramento River and its tributaries (Zimmerman et al. 2009).
-Presence of steelhead smolts from the San Joaquin River Group Authority 2011).
+Presence of steelhead smolts from the San Joaquin River Basin is estimated annually by CDFW based on the Mossdale Trawl (San Joaquin River Group Authority 2011).
 The sampling trawls capture steelhead smolts, although usually in small numbers.
-One steelhead smolt was captured and returned to the river during the 2009 sampling period (San Joaquin River Group Authority 2011), and three steelhead were captured and returned in both 2010 and 2011 (Speegle et al. 2013).
+One steelhead smolt was captured and returned to the river during the 2009 sampling period (San Joaquin River Group Authority 2010), and three steelhead were captured and returned in both 2010 and 2011 (Speegle et al. 2013).